jslagrew/cowrieprocessor/README.md

 - Caches (VT, URLhaus, SPUR, etc.) and temp files are written under `<data-dir>`
   - Defaults: `/mnt/dshield/data/cache/cowrieprocessor` and `/mnt/dshield/data/temp/cowrieprocessor`
   - Override with `--cache-dir` and `--temp-dir`

+Performance tips for backfill:
+- Use `--bulk-load` to speed DB writes (synchronous=OFF, in-memory temp store, larger cache) and commit once at end.
+- Increase `--buffer-bytes` (e.g., 4–16 MB) to speed bz2/gz streaming.
+- Consider disabling enrichments on the initial pass, then run the refresh utility.

 ## Refreshing Cache and Recent Reports